 Facility Space Management

-The department leads processes to balance enrolments across schools and uses tools such as making better use of existing school space, timetable changes, portable shifts, grade changes, and boundary changes to ensure space is used efficiently.
+The department leads processes to balance enrolments across schools and uses tools such as the most efficient use of existing school space, timetable changes, portable moves, grade changes, and boundary changes to ensure space is used efficiently.

 Land Use Planning